Weber State University: Student media

 Weber State has an independent, student-run newspaper, The Signpost, that publishes twice weekly.
 The Signpost publishes the news and events on campus and around Ogden City through digital and print editions.

 The university also has a student and volunteer-run online radio station, KWCR Wildcat Radio.
 The station teaches students how to operate a radio station and allows them to gain the skills and insight needed to compete in the job market after their studies.
 Students can also broadcast their own radio shows or playlists.

 Metaphor is Weber State's undergraduate literary journal, entirely run by students.
 For over 40 years, the magazine has highlighted students' poetry, fiction, literary nonfiction, interviews and art.

+Weber State's Alumni Association puts on a "Traditions Keeper" scavenger hunt each year where students can take pictures of themselves engaging in different events or on-campus areas to build up points for rewards and graduation regalia.